KofiAdu/IdentityManager/README.md

 Also, setting up email confirmation and resetting forgotten password requires setting up an acoount with an email provider(Sendgrid) and adding your apikey to the appsettings.json

-Also this app has been hosted on Azure.
-Link https://identitymanager20221101213109.azurewebsites.net/